 Going with the popular opinion, the preparation for the festival this year lacks the usual zest & enthusiasm one usually gets to see around this time.
 Is it because of economic slowdown?
 Or is it because people now prefer to buy everything from online portals and e-com sites and not visiting the markets?
 I’ll leave this question for you to answer.

-Let me show you pictures from the local market depicting the preparations for the festival of light – Diwali.
+Let me show you pictures from the local market depicting the preparations for the festival of lights – Diwali.

-Around a month before Diwali starts the festive exhibition season.
-There are many lifestyle exhibitions being held across the city selling fashion clothes, dress wear, accessories, show pieces and jewelry.
-I’m staying clear of the pictures from such lifestyle exhibitions.
+Festive exhibition season starts a month before Diwali.
+There are many lifestyle exhibitions being organized in Jaipur selling fashionable clothes, dress wear, accessories, show pieces, and jewelry.
 These pictures are from the handicraft exhibition held in Jaipur.

-Cane furniture is usually sourced from the North East India and has a very niche market.
-While earlier, it was considered as a cheap alternative to the regular wooden furniture, it’s not the case anymore!
-These hand-made cane furniture products are expensive, even though they still cost less than the regular wooden furniture.
+Cane furniture is usually sourced from North East India and has a very niche market.
+While earlier, it was considered a cheap alternative to the regular wooden furniture, it’s not the case anymore!
+These hand-made cane furniture products are expensive, but still, cost a lot less than the regular wooden furniture.

 These are unfinished pieces of clay & earthen pots from the backup stock of a vendor.
 Once these are painted & finished, they look amazing!

 What is Diwali without Diyas or Deepak?
-It’s symbolic of the Shine” target=”_blank”>shine it bring to the life of people.
+It’s symbolic of the shine it brings to the life of people.